Chorister admissions at 8+

 Boys also do some straightforward assessments in English and maths – sample papers here.
 They can play a piece on an instrument (although they do not need to be learning an instrument to become a chorister here).
 You can watch a short video on how auditions work in practice here.

 What kind of music does Westminster Cathedral Choir sing?

 Westminster Cathedral Choir occupies a unique position at the forefront of English Church Music, and remains the only Catholic Cathedral Choir in the world to sing daily Mass and Vespers.

 The Choir draws on the finest music of the last millennium.
 Performances by composers like Byrd and Tallis, unheard for centuries, earned the Choir its reputation, and still feature today.
 Gregorian Chant, originating in the ninth century, and the works of Palestrina and Victoria from the Golden Age of Catholic Music, form the backbone of the Choir’s repertoire, but it also sings music from across the centuries, including the work of contemporary composers like Sir James MacMillan.

 How do boys become such expert musicians so young?

 Boys start with singing technique, sight-reading and music theory.
-Combined with tuition in two instruments, and playing in orchestras and chamber groups, they become immersed in a living musical tradition.
+Combined with tuition in two instruments, and playing in orchestras and chamber groups, music becomes part of their daily lives.
 Practising and performing every day except Saturdays makes boys expert and instinctive musicians.

 Who makes a great Westminster Cathedral chorister?